Blue Mountains News, sport and weather

 Rugby 7s action heats up

-The Blue Mountains and Greater West Rugby Sevens Carnival will be held at Wentworth Falls on January 28.
+The Blue Mountains and Greater West Rugby Sevens Carnival will be held on January 28.

 Sweetest victory